incognito-user101/SpaceAdventureGame/README.md

 If main player hits objects to avoid, the score, position of player will be reset to default.
 By collecting 10 spaceship parts (score: 10), the level changes (background and name of the planet).
 Maximum number of planets: 4 ("Aidala", "Jerdin bir jeri", "Baigaistan", "It olgen jer").
-The game don't have end score, so enjoy!
+The game doesn't have end score, so enjoy!

 Video-demo of the game: https://drive.google.com/drive/folders/1TBBPWwIlWwWmFgyoEkw5Pq3mvMlbseS5?usp=sharing